fraziphy/heterogeneous_synaptic_homeostasis/README.md

 ------------------------------------------------------------------------------------------------------------
 ------------------------------------------------------------------------------------------------------------

-**_ANALYSIS_MPI.py_:** This script is aimed at carrying out the analysis by parallelizing jobs among processing units.
+**_ANALYSIS_MPI.py_:** This script is aimed at carrying out the analysis by parallelizing jobs among computing processing units.
 The only necessary argument to provide is the DIRECTORY.

 **Python requirements:**
 - functions_analysis